jr101dallas/jr101dallas.github.io/_posts/2021-10-03-config-fun.md

 layout: post
 title:  "Workflow"
 date:   2021-10-03 09:11:34 +0000
+category: website
+tags: workflow actions repository author
 ---

 # Progress?
-Well, at least I know my workflow in DitHub Actions is triggering now.
+Well, at least I know my workflow in GitHub Actions is triggering now.
 I went to look at the logging and found that the build was failing with an error.

 "No repo name found.
 Specify using PAGES_REPO_NWO environment variables, 'repository' in your configuration, or set up an 'origin' git remote pointing to your github.com repository."